datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/monday-api.md

 === "1.
 Home Page"

-    Click on your avater (picture icon) in the bottom left corner of you screen.
+    Click on your avatar (picture icon) in the bottom left corner of your screen.

     ![Home Page][image-7]

 === "2.
 Account Settings"

-    Select **Developer** from the resulting menu.
+    Select **Developers** from the resulting menu.

     ![Account Settings][image-9]